-As MSD implements CSO controls and conducts post-construction compliance monitoring of the Final CSO LTCP, review and revision of the water quality standards may be appropriate as indicated by the EPA 2001 Guidance: "Coordinating CSO Long-Term Planning with Water Quality Standards Reviews" (EPA-833-R-01-002).
-ORSANCO also adopted a provision in its water quality standards for the Ohio River allowing for development and application of alternative criteria if CSO communities have submitted a LTCP and a Use Attainability Analysis (UAA) (ORSANCO, 2006).
+As MSD implements CSO controls and conducts post-construction compliance monitoring of the Final LTCP, review and revision of the water quality standards may be appropriate as indicated by the EPA 2001 Guidance: "Coordinating CSO Long-Term Planning with Water Quality Standards Reviews" (EPA-833-R-01-002).
+The Ohio River Sanitation Commission (ORSANCO) also adopted a provision in its water quality standards for the Ohio River allowing for development and application of alternative criteria if CSO communities have submitted a LTCP and a Use Attainability Analysis (UAA) (ORSANCO, 2006).
 Therefore, the intent of MSD is to implement the controls recommended in the updated LTCP and then evaluate whether developments of a UAA or additional CSO or other pollutant source controls are warranted.

-1.3 KEY ELEMENTS OF CSO CONTROL POLICY
+1.1.1.1.
+KEY ELEMENTS OF CSO CONTROL POLICY

-EPA developed guidance documents to assist agencies in preparing CSO LTCPs in compliance with the CSO Policy.
+EPA developed guidance documents to assist agencies in preparing LTCPs in compliance with the CSO Policy.
 MSD's Consent Decree requirements generally follow existing EPA guidance, with the inclusion of additional requirements to address specific MSD issues, such as overflows from the flood pump stations.
 The Consent Decree specifies that MSD's LTCP shall achieve the following three goals:

-- Ensure that if CSOs occur, it is only as a result of wet weather (this goal shall include addressing those discharges resulting from MSD's compliance with the requirements of the United States Army Corps of Engineers' {USACE} "Ohio River Flood Protection System Pumping Operations Manual," dated 1954 and revised 1988). - Bring wet weather CSO discharge points into compliance with the technology-based and water quality-based requirements of the CWA; and, - Minimize the impacts of CSOs on water quality, aquatic biota, and human health.
+- Ensure that if CSOs occur, it is only as a result of wet weather (this goal shall include addressing those discharges resulting from MSD's compliance with the requirements of the United States Army Corps of Engineers' {USACE} "Ohio River Flood Protection System Pumping Operations Manual," dated 1954 and revised 1988). - Bring wet weather CSO discharge points into compliance with the technology-based and water qualitybased requirements of the CWA; and, - Minimize the impacts of CSOs on water quality, aquatic biota, and human health.

-Additionally, as specified by the Consent Decree, the MSD Final CSO LTCP shall include, at a minimum, the following elements:
+Additionally, as specified by the Consent Decree, the MSD Final LTCP shall include, at a minimum, the following elements:

-- The results of characterization, monitoring, modeling activities, and design parameters as the basis for selection and design of effective CSO controls (including control to address those discharges resulting from MSD's compliance with the requirements of the USACE's "Ohio River Flood Protection System Operations Manual," dated 1954 and revised 1988. - The results of an evaluation of WQTC peak flow treatment capacity for any WQTC, other than Morris Forman WQTC, that will receive additional flow based on the MSD LTCP project.
-Such evaluation shall be consistent with the EPA publications "Improving POTW Performance Using the Composite Correction Approach," (EPA CERI, October 1984), and "Retrofitting POTWs," (EPA CERI, July 1989). - A report on the public participation process.

-- Description of how the MSD Final CSO LTCP addresses sensitive areas as the highest priority for controlling overflows. - A report on the cost analyses of the alternatives considered. - Operational plan revisions to include agreed-upon long-term CSO controls. - Maximization of treatment and evaluation of treatment capacity at Morris Forman WQTC. - Identification of and an implementation schedule for the selected CSO controls. - A post-construction compliance monitoring program adequate to verify compliance with water quality-based CWA requirements and ascertain the effectiveness of CSO controls.
+- Characterization & Selection of CSO Controls: The results of characterization, monitoring, modeling activities, and design parameters as the basis for selection and design of effective CSO controls (including control to address those discharges resulting from MSD's compliance with the requirements of the USACE's "Ohio River Flood Protection System Operations Manual," dated 1954 and revised 1988. - WQTC Peak Flow Treatment Capacity: The results of an evaluation of WQTC peak flow treatment capacity for any WQTC, other than Morris Forman WQTC, that will receive additional flow based on the MSD LTCP project.
+Such evaluation shall be consistent with the EPA publications "Improving POTW Performance Using the Composite Correction Approach," (EPA CERI, October 1984), and "Retrofitting POTWs," (EPA CERI, July 1989). - Public Participation: A report on the public participation process. - Sensitive Areas: Description of how the MSD Final LTCP addresses sensitive areas as the highest priority for controlling overflows. - Cost Analysis: A report on the cost analyses of the alternatives considered. - Operational Planning: Operational plan revisions to include agreed-upon long-term CSO controls. - Capacity Maximization: Maximization of treatment and evaluation of treatment capacity at Morris Forman WQTC. - Implementation Schedule: Identification of and an implementation schedule for the selected CSO controls. - A post-construction compliance monitoring program adequate to verify compliance with water qualitybased CWA requirements and ascertain the effectiveness of CSO controls.

-1.4 GUIDANCE TO SUPPORT IMPLEMENTATION OF THE CSO CONTROL POLICY
+1.1.1.2.
+GUIDANCE TO SUPPORT IMPLEMENTATION OF THE CSO CONTROL POLICY